lovemearowlet/nixless/README.md

 3. if you did it right then it should install
 ```
 ---
-to install (might not work):
+to install:
 ```
 cd nixless/nixless-src
 make install
 ```
-if you have lots of confidence in my stuff then do
+if you want it in /bin/
 ```
 make bin
 ```